PrefectHQ/prefect/docs/guides/ci-cd.md

 ## Getting started with GitHub Actions and Prefect

 In this example, you'll write a GitHub Actions workflow that will run each time you push to your repository's `main` branch.
-This workflow will build and push a Docker image containing your flow code to DockerHub, then deploy the flow to Prefect Cloud.
+This workflow will build and push a Docker image containing your flow code to Docker Hub, then deploy the flow to Prefect Cloud.

 ### Repository secrets